This small pvc pipe cat hammock frame's finished measurements are: 10” tall, 10 ½" wide, 16 ½” long.

 Note: If you do not want the graphics to show on the hammock cover, turn the fabric inside out.

-Note: I have been using a double layer of t-shirt material for our larger cats, and it's worked great.
+Note: I have been using a double layer of t-shirt material for our larger cats, and it's worked great (one t-shirt for the top and one t-shirt for the bottom).

 • If using demin or woven cotton material - cut 15" long x 13" wide.
 If the fabric allows, you may go longer, but don’t go wider than 13”.